NIH Innovator Support

 Experienced life science executives to help take your technology to the market

-If your company has made progress with its grant objectives; is actively planning for the launch of its technology and seeking private funding to support it; and has a management team in place with the vision and drive to optimize your business and clinical goals - then working with an NIH EIR may be the perfect catalyst for your company’s growth.
+If your company has made progress with its grant objectives; is actively planning for the launch of its technology and seeking private funding to support it; and has a management team in place with the vision and drive to optimize your business and clinical goals - then working with the Innovator Support Team may be the perfect catalyst for your company’s growth.

 - Pitch coaching